josslzr/perf-ws-ng-conf-24/exercises/performance/change-detection - zoneless.md

 **1. Create a custom change detection scheduler**

-Create a new file with a class that extends from `ChangeDetectionScheduler`.
+Create a new file with a class that implements the `ChangeDetectionScheduler`.

 For convenience, alias the import, as it contains the `ɵ` symbol.